pavelvanis/web-elements/toast/README.md

 >```
  - - -
  #### autoClose:
-> The time after which the toast will close itself.
+> The time after which the toast will close itself.>>1.
->1.
 You can set the value on `false`
-> - this will set the toast to never disappear
+> -- this will set the toast to never disappear
 >```js
 >autoClose: false
 >```